NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/guides/forking-other-networks.md

 ## Customizing Hardhat Network's behavior

-Once you've got local instances of mainnet protocols, setting them in the specific state your tests need is likely the next step.
+Once you've got a local instance of the mainnet chain state, setting that state to the specific needs of your tests is likely the next step.
 For this, you can use our [Hardhat Network Helpers](/hardhat-network-helpers) library, which allows you to do things like manipulating the time of the network or modify the balance of an account.

 ## Resetting the fork